surrealdb/crud-bench/README.md

 ### Customizable value

-You can use the argument `--value` (or the environment variable `CRUD_BENCH_VALUE`) to customize the value Pass a JSON structure that will serve as a template for generating a randomized value.
+You can use the argument `-v` or `--value` (or the environment variable `CRUD_BENCH_VALUE`) to customize the row, document, or record value which should be used in the benchmark tests.
+Pass a JSON structure that will serve as a template for generating a randomized value.

+> [!NOTE]
+> For tabular, or column-oriented databases (e.g. Postgres, MySQL, ScyllaDB), the first-level fields of the JSON structure are translated as columns, and any nested structures will be stored in a JSON column where possible.

 Eg.: